 an improved hydrocephalus shunt

 CSF-Dynamics is developing a new type of hydrocephalus shunt that overcomes the major issues of current shunts on the market.
 The shunt is currently undergoing clinical testing.
-CSF-Dynamics expects the shunt to be approved for clinical use by 2026.
+CSF-Dynamics expects the shunt to be approved for clinical use by end 2027.

 CSF-Dynamics received a Horizon 2020 Phase 2 SME grant (849502) from the European Commission to support our First in Human trial.
 We are now planning a larger Pivotal Study in 5 countries.